10 Ways to Love a Teenager

 But adolescence is a time for healthy risk-taking.
 It’s a time to practice being brave, facing fears, and gaining confidence outside your comfort zone.
 As parents, we can help our teens overcome a fear of failure by explaining failure as part of their story, not the end of their story.
 We can remind them how the road to success is always paved with adversity.
 And when better days come, we can cheer on a deeper level because we know the story behind their success.

 10. See the good in them.
 A mom once told me about her college-age son at Dartmouth who brought home suitcases full of wet and dirty towels for her to wash.
-He’d get off the plane looking like a refugee because his schoolwork was intense, and he was exhausted.
+He’d get off the plane looking like a ragamuffin because his schoolwork was intense, and he was exhausted.

 She wanted to comment on his appearance, but she doesn’t want criticism to be his welcome home.
 So she bit her tongue and hugged him instead.
 Having limited time together, she wanted to make the most of it.